 - Preheat oven to moderate (180 degrees celsius/355 degrees fahrenheit).

-- Line cupcake tins with 12 paper patty pans.
+- Line cupcake tins with 12-14 paper patty pans.

 Mock cream

-- Whip butter to a cream, then add sugar syrup very slowly while continuing to beat.
+- Add sugar syrup to creamed butter very slowly while continuing to beat on low-medium speed.

-Assembling butterfly cupcakes
+Assembling butterfly cakes

 - Cut a round circle in the top of each cupcake, leaving a little space at the edges and angling the knife towards the centre of the cupcake.
-You should be able to scoop out a cone shaped piece of the cupcake once the circle is complete.
+You should be able to scoop out a dome/cone shaped piece of the cupcake once the circle is complete.

 Vicki Doyle